 - Agree upon estimated size.

-However, choosing a great metrics isn’t always easy right.
+However, choosing great metrics isn’t always easy right.
 When simultaneously using managing multiple agile projects and incorporating new agile initiatives, it can become difficult to measure the impact your changes are making, or if your team is actually improving.
 So what’s a company to do?
-Gaining an accurate work of what is actually happening; its imperative businesses use a combination of both business and agile metrics to keep track of projects.
-Business metrics helps to measure the success of your agile initiative, and agile metrics will allow you to continuously improve upon processes and deliver exceptional results to clients—which should be the entire mission of an agile approach.
+Gaining an accurate work of what is actually happening; it’s imperative businesses use a combination of both business and agile metrics to keep track of projects.
+Business metrics help to measure the success of your agile initiative, and agile metrics will allow you to continuously improve upon processes and deliver exceptional results to clients—which should be the entire mission of an agile approach.
 Metrics and measurements are standard practice in waterfall projects, due to long project time’s extensive costs, and high-risk outcomes. project limit risk and the use of traditional waterfall metrics no longer happened, a better practice of the psychological and behavioral of motivating people, we can eliminate the use of old agile measures.
 This presentation combines theoretical background with real-life examples which are successfully applied agile metrics.
 Managers and executives a clear charter to use metrics effectively and things they may be focused on causing more harm than good.

 Powerful Agile Metrics-

-- Sprint Burn down chats
+- Sprint Burndown chats

 - Agile Velocity